 These assertions are not fully confirmed and therefore may be subject to change.

 Those who already hold Permanent Residence will still need to apply for Settled Status but the £65 charge will not apply.
 The amount of time you have held Permanent Residence will count towards the year requirement for citizenship, meaning those who have held EEA Permanent Residence for six months before switching to Settled Status will only need to hold this for six months before applying for citizenship.

 What if I am the family member of an EU citizen in the UK?

 For EEA family members, applying for British Citizenship will be a similar process.
 Migrants in the country on an EEA Family Permit will be able to apply for Settled Status the same as their European relatives.
 After this, you will be able to apply for British Citizenship once you have held the status for a year.
 While most countries allow you to hold dual citizenship, you should confirm that your country allows you to do this before applying or you will have to revoke your citizenship in order to become a British citizen.

 Many Europeans are interested in how to get a British passport for EU citizens.
 The UK government has recently released a new service called the Nationality Document Return Service for British Citizenship applications.
 This enables you to take all your supporting evidence to an approved Local Authority to be copied and sent to the Home Office.
 Using this service, you can also add the Passport Checking Service which allows you to apply for a passport at the same time.

 At such a time of instability and uncertainty, make sure you and your family are safe in the country you have made your home by securing your status as quickly as possible.
 If you would like any further advice on British Citizenship, how to get a British passport for EU citizens, or maybe you’re wondering is there an immigration lawyer near me?
 Why not call us free on 0333 363 8577 or make an enquiry using our online contact form?
-Our UK-wide solicitors will be able to help.
+With offices in London, Manchester and many other areas, our UK-wide solicitors will be able to help.